 Massachusetts General Laws, Chapter 6, Section 108, establishes the Manufactured Homes Commission.
 It is the mission of the Manufactured Homes Commission to provide prompt, impartial service to all parties affected by or concerned with matters pertaining to manufactured housing communities, to the maximum extent permitted by law.

-The Commission meets four times each year at various locations throughout the Commonwealth in order to address problems and concerns of both owners and tenants.
+The Manufactured Homes Commission meets four times each year at various locations throughout the Commonwealth in order to address problems and concerns of both community owners and residents.
 The meetings are open to the public.

 Taunton: January 2014